ReptilesEXPRESS.com Shipping Guidelines/Standards

 - Link to Lacy Act

-13. Drop off your package to any FedEx shipping center or wait for your FedEx scheduled Pickup
+13. Drop off your package to AN APPROPRIATE FedEx shipping center or wait for your FedEx scheduled Pickup